top of page

 Many new system implementations are focused only on the system itself.
 This is especially true if the application vendor is providing the training.
 Rarely will an application vendor create a robust training plan focused on how the system is used in the business process.
 They usually focus on training impacted users only on how to use the system.

-This was the approach on a past project.
-The project team and the system vendor were focused on a successful go-live.
-They were focused on making sure everyone knew how to use the system.
+This was the approach of a past project.
+The project team and the system vendor were focused on a successful go-live and making sure everyone knew how to use the system.
 The system go-live was a success… or so they thought.

 Turns out, the user adoption was low and inconsistent.
 The ways the new system was being used were wildly different.
-Many of the users continued to use the old manual processes because they didn’t know how the system fit into their daily routine.
+Many of the users continued to use the old manual processes because they didn’t know how the system fits into their daily routines.
 This became very frustrating to the employees and escalated to executive management.

 A new team was created, and a new project began.
-This time, the goal was to create an end-to-end process and to train the employees from start to finish.
-The focus was not on the system, but on their job.
-By focusing on the entire process, the team was successful in transitioning the employees to using the new system.
+This time, the goal was to create an end-to-end process and train the employees from start to finish.
+The focus was not on the system but on their jobs.
+By focusing on the entire process, the team successfully transitioned the employees to using the new system.
 The company finally started seeing the benefits that were initially expected.

-High user adoption should be the goal of any new program in your business.
-Remember to avoid these two pitfalls.
-Don’t force a big change too quickly.
-Take the time required to help employees get through a large change.
+Any new program in your business should aim for high user adoption.
+Remember to avoid these two pitfalls: Don’t force a big change too quickly.
+Take the time required to help employees through a large change.
 Don’t only focus on the system.
-Your employees work in a larger process and the system should be seen as part of it.
+Your employees work in a larger process, and the system should be seen as part of it.

 These and other organizational change management practices will help you be successful in your next project.